ROSEANN2000/se-assignment-4-github-and-visual-studio-ROSEANN2000/README.md

 What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?
 Visual studios is comprehensive Integrated Development Environment IDE.
 One can use Visual Studios to build apps and websites.
 The key features include code editor like debugging tools, supports different languages like python etc.

- Visual studio code is an open-source editor
+ Visual studio code is an open-source editor where one can edit code.
+The features include code editing, debugging tools similar to Visual Studios.
+Other differences are Visual studios is more expensive since it is paid while visual studio code is free.
+Visual studios has integrates debuggers while those in Visual studio code are basic.